super-ming/reactnd-project-myreads/README.md

-# MyReads Project
+# MyReads App

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This application allows the user to keep track of books by searching an dummy book library, adding books to a bookshelf, moving books between bookshelves, and removing books from an existing bookshelf.

-## TL;DR
+## How to Run

-To get started developing right away:
+### On local machine

+* Clone the repository to your working directory:
-* install all project dependencies with `npm install`
+* Install all project dependencies with `npm install`
-* start the development server with `npm start`
+* Start the development server with `npm start`

+## Dependencies
+* react^16.5.X
+* react-router-dom^4.3.1

 ## What You're Getting
 ```bash